-What is a line cook?
+Line cook meaning: What is a line cook?

-What are a line cook’s duties?
+What does a line cook do?

 As an integral part of your staff, line cooks are responsible for specific stations or areas of preparation of certain dishes.
 Line cooks work on everything from food prep and cooking, to cleaning and organizing.
 You might have a station chef that’s in charge of entrees, and another that’s in charge of all fish dishes or sauces, for example.
 Each kitchen will have its own kitchen brigade system in place or hierarchy when it comes to how they set up their line cooks.